2011 Nigerian parliamentary election

 Parliamentary elections were held in Nigeria on 9 April 2011.

 Dates

 The election was originally scheduled to be held on 2 April.
 However it was later postponed to 4 April on the originally scheduled day of the election itself as voters turned up in the morning to see ballots had not yet arrived.
-The next day Attahiru Jega, the head of the electoral commission, said that "The commission weighed all the options and considered the wide-ranging counsel of Nigerians and decided to reschedule all the elections as follows: Saturday, April 9, senate and house of representatives elections; Saturday, April 16, presidential elections; Tuesday, April 26, state houses of assembly and governorship elections.
+The next day Attahiru Jega, the head of the Independent National Electoral Commission (INEC), said that "The commission weighed all the options and considered the wide-ranging counsel of Nigerians and decided to reschedule all the elections as follows: Saturday, April 9, senate and house of representatives elections; Saturday, April 16, presidential elections; Tuesday, April 26, state houses of assembly and governorship elections.
 Some parties have said they won't take part.
 Without political parties there was no election so INEC has to listen to their comments."

-This comes after Jega was allocated US$570m budget in August 2010 to overhaul voter lists and acquire more ballot boxes.
+This came after Jega was allocated US$570m budget in August 2010 to overhaul voter lists and acquire more ballot boxes.